geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 4. Build bit-wise truth table for word variations
      a. possible variations = 2^n where n is the number of char column variations
 5. Eliminate fail cases
      a.
-Two lower case chars in a row
+Two lower case chars in a row = FAIL
      b.
-Two upper case chars in a row where first char is not element symbol
+Two upper case chars in a row where first char is not element symbol = FAIL ex.
+LOsS would be an illegal variation because there is no L symbol.
-          >let's assume Ti and In are only possible symbols
-          >word = tin -> Ti In -> Tin=fail , TIn=fail
-          >even though matches are found and length is filled, it still fails
 6. Ensure that all cases were not eliminated
     a.
 If all cases fail it is a fail
     b.
 Otherwise...store results!!